 - Be sure to be persistent.
 It can take months or years to build up a successful startup.
 Persistence and determination are important qualities to keep in mind when pursuing new opportunities.
 If you try to close a deal too quickly or make sure that a certain company is included in your portfolio too early, you may risk losing a crucial investor as a result.

 To find a co-founder for startups does not have to be a difficult process.
 If you follow these steps, you will likely find many different individuals who are willing to become part of your new business ownership structure.
 All these guide you to find a co-founder efficiently.
 If not, keep looking!
-There will always be investors out there who are searching for companies with which to invest.
+There will be always investors out there who are searching for companies with which to invest.
 If you are persistent and responsible, they will eventually come calling on their own.